bogdan-largeanu/zing/README.md

 ## Folder Structure

 !!
-Warning Windows and linux build not tested.
+Warning linux build not tested.
 I recommend you Build from scratch.

 The zing app expected to be next to a conf.yaml file.